codemirror/website/site/docs/guide/index.md

 transaction.

-When multiple commands are bound to a given key, they are tried one at a time until one of them returns `true`.
+When multiple commands are bound to a given key, they are tried one at a time, in order of precedence, until one of them returns `true`.

 Commands that only act on the state, not the entire view, can use the [`StateCommand`](##state.StateCommand) type instead, which is a